We're up to our 20th midterm election update. Here's what history tells us about midterm elections.

 2002: GOP +1.7 - GOP +4.6 = GOP +2.9%

 Polls average being off by about 3%.
 However, history has shown that the party with a generic ballot advantage has always performed the best in the midterm elections.
-This is equivalent to a "home field advantage" and represents about a third of the picture when attempting to determine the likely outcome of elections.
-As of today, the generic ballot says DEM: +7%.
+This is analogous to a "home field advantage" and represents about a third of the picture when attempting to determine the likely outcome of elections.
+As of today, the average of accredited polling over the past week's generic ballot says, DEM: +6%.

 Democrats have led on the generic ballot by an average of 3% to 12% thus far in 2018.
 Anything in the 8%+ range would likely produce a "wave" type of election.
 Anything in the 4% or under range would likely result in Republicans retaining complete control.
-At 7%, based on current data from this cycle, Democrats would be positioned to pick up 25+ seats in the US House and, based on the latest data in the Senate, there would likely be no net change.
-As of today, Democrats would gain control of the US House, but Republicans would retain control of the US Senate.
+At 6%, based on current data from this cycle, Democrats would be positioned to pick up 24 seats in the US House and based on the latest data in the Senate, there would likely be no net change.
+As of today, Democrats would gain control of the US House and Republicans would retain control of the US Senate.

 Photo By: cineman69 / Getty Images